BennyZhang-Codes/DataStitching/README.md

 For MRI reconstruction incorporating measured field dynamics, we first estimate the synchronization delay between the MRI data and the field measurements.
 The final reconstruction is then performed using the synchronized field dynamics.

-This demo includes single-shot spiral imaging data (1 mm in-plane resolution, ~29 ms readout), nominal kspace trajectory (Nominal) and field dynamics measured using both our data stitching method (Stitched) and the conventional single measurement approach (Standard).
+This demo includes single-shot spiral imaging data (7T, 1 mm in-plane resolution, ~29 ms readout), nominal kspace trajectory (Nominal) and field dynamics measured (with Dynamic Field Camera) using both our data stitching method (Stitched) and the conventional single measurement approach (Standard).

 In this case, our data stitching method performs comparably to the standard method.
 For further details on how our data stitching method outperforms conventional approaches, please refer to our abstracts mentioned above.